sboyapati94/cloud_application_fastapi/starter/model_card.md

 # Model Card

 ## Model Details

-This model is a RandomForestClassifier trained to predict whether a person's income exceeds $50K/year based on the UCI Census Income dataset.
+This model is a RandomForestClassifier implemented using scikit-learn.
+It predicts whether an individual's income exceeds $50K/year based on demographic and employment features from the UCI Census Income dataset.
 The model uses both categorical and numerical features, with categorical features one-hot encoded and the target label binarized.

 - **Algorithm:** RandomForestClassifier (scikit-learn)
 - **Version:** 1.0